openstack/openstack-manuals/doc/admin-guide/source/cli_admin_manage_stacks.rst

 The Orchestration service provides a template-based orchestration engine.
-Administrators can use the orchestration engine to create and manage Openstack cloud infrastructure resources.
+Administrators can use the orchestration engine to create and manage OpenStack cloud infrastructure resources.
 For example, an administrator can define storage, networking, instances, and applications to use as a repeatable running environment.